 Backbends stimulate the adrenals.
 The adrenal glands are associated with the body’s fight or flight response and produce hormones that regulate metabolism, blood pressure, and the immune system.
-Due to the arch of the spine when we perform backbends in yoga, this may increase the force around the adrenals and stimulate the release of additional adrenaline into the body’s system.
+Due to the spine’s arch, when we perform backbends in yoga may increase the force around the adrenals and stimulate the release of additional adrenaline into the body’s system.
 Too much adrenaline keeps us feeling awake and alert.

 Backbending is also very energizing due to the increased blood flow throughout the body, so if you do backbends in the evening, you want to be mindful of how close it is to bedtime.
 If you do backbends in the evening practice, add a longer cooldown to allow the body to settle and ground.

 The other reason to do backbends in the morning is to open the shoulders and chest.
 Especially for those who work at desks, drive, or rock children all day, opening the chest in the morning to stretch all the muscles across the front of the chest feels excellent.

 B.K.S.
 Iyengar referred to twists as the squeeze-and-soak action, as the twist creates an intra-abdominal compression.
 Twisting stimulates blood flow around the muscles of the abdomen.
 When the twist is released, the digestive organs receive blood rich in oxygen and nutrients.
 Twisting to the left compresses the descending colon, which pushes everything in the direction to relieve digestive stress.

 Twists enhance the mobility of the spine.
 As we age, the muscles surrounding the spine become stiff and sticky, which leads to a decreased range of motion and discomfort in the surrounding areas.
 Twisting creates length between each vertebra to lengthen the spine and space between the bones.
 While core exercises create strength and stability, twisting creates length and improves range of motion.